The Early Years Foundation Stage (EYFS) applies to pupils from birth to five. The EYFS is based upon four principles;

 When pupils have opportunities to play with ideas in different situations and with a variety of resources, they discover connections and come to new and better understandings and ways of doing things.
 Adult support in this process enhances their ability to think critically and ask questions.
 Pupils at Mapplewell Primary School will be given the opportunity to be creative through all areas of learning, not just through the arts.
 Adults will support pupil’s thinking and help them to make connections by showing genuine interest, offering encouragement, clarifying ideas and asking open questions.

 The Early Years Foundation Stage at Mapplewell Primary School comprises a FS1 classroom and a FS2 classroom.
-As the school is one and a half form entry, ten pupils are part of a split FS2/Year 1 class, however these ten pupils have access to the FS2 classroom and outdoor area every morning.
 All pupils accepted on roll in Foundation Stage 1 start the term after they turn 3.
 Therefore there are three school intakes in September, January and Easter.
 Pupils are visited at home prior to their starting date as part of our transition arrangements.
 If you feel that your child will need any additional support within the school context, or if they already have an identified Special Educational Need, the home visit will be a good opportunity to discuss with visiting staff.
 All pupils accepted on roll in Foundation Stage 2 start school in the September of the school year in which they turn 5.

 At times the Foundation Stage will have visiting students or volunteers working in the setting alongside the staff.
 Other professionals may also work within the setting throughout the year.
 All parties will have an appropriate DBS check.
 The Foundation Stage staff work as part of a team and we work as a unit.
 Pupils from both Foundation Stage 1 and Foundation Stage 2 classes have opportunities to work together during ‘freeflow’ sessions daily, accessing shared continuous provision in the outdoor area.
 EYFS staff plan and work together to ensure continuity and progression, providing age and stage related activities to suit all our pupils.
 Pupils are taught in a variety of ways; in whole class groups, small group work, pairs and individually.